Polling app

 expected_keepers in the

-This will define all the bank functions available in your module.
+x/voter/types/expected_keepers.go file to define all of the bank functions you want to make available in your module.

 NewKeeper function as follows:

 Finally, add the bank module in the New function to the

 voterKeeper in the